 There are different types of tests that measure your organization’s level of cybersecurity (some of which may be required to meet compliance standards).
 But among the many tests you can run, the top three are vulnerability scans, penetration tests, and risk analysis.

 Ideally, you’d combine these methods to get a complete picture of your security health, but we recognize that the expense adds up quickly.
 So let’s help you figure out which strategy is best for your business by highlighting the benefits of vulnerability scans, penetration tests, and risk analysis tests.

-This type of assessment is best for organizations with no clue where to start, what they’re vulnerable to, or have little working knowledge of their IT health and maturity.
-A vulnerability scan examines the entire internal landscape of your organization by plugging into your network and comparing the results against known vulnerabilities.
-It provides a complete inventory of where your technology has gaps.
+This type of assessment is best for organizations that have no clue where to start, what potential threats they’re vulnerable to, or have little working knowledge of their IT health and maturity.
+A vulnerability scan examines the entire scope of your organization by plugging into your network and comparing the results against known vulnerabilities.
+It provides a complete inventory of your technology gaps.

 Simply put, risk analysis is a summary of the impact a breach would have on your business.
 This includes:

 - Public harm from potential risk

 - Business impact